Grumman EA-6B Prowler

-On 25 May 1968, the EA-6B performed its maiden flight; a total of three prototype were converted from A-6As while five EA-6Bs participated in the development program.
+On 25 May 1968, the EA-6B performed its maiden flight; three prototypes were converted from A-6As, while five EA-6Bs participated in the development program.
 During July 1971, Tactical Electronic Warfare Squadron 132 (VAQ-132) became the first operational squadron to be equipped with the type; the EA-6B's first combat deployment took place 11 months later in the latter half of the Vietnam War.
-It frequently carried out electronic warfare operations, such as the jamming of enemy radar systems, as well as the gathering of radio intelligence on enemy radar and air defense systems.
-The EA-6B would also play an active role during the 1983 invasion of Grenada, Operation El Dorado Canyon (1986 Libya), Operation Praying Mantis (Iran 1988), and Operation Desert Storm (Iraq 1991).
-It would also be called on during the Operation Enduring Freedom (Afghanistan 2001–2014) and Operation Inherent Resolve (Iraq 2014) in addition to other lower intensity duties.
+It frequently carried out electronic-warfare operations, such as the jamming of enemy radar systems, as well as the gathering of radio intelligence on enemy radar and air defense systems.
+The EA-6B also played an active role during the 1983 invasion of Grenada, Operation El Dorado Canyon (Libya, 1986), Operation Praying Mantis (Iran, 1988), and Operation Desert Storm (Iraq, 1991).
+It also was called on during the Operation Enduring Freedom (Afghanistan, 2001–2014) and Operation Inherent Resolve (Iraq, 2014), in addition to other lower-intensity duties.

-By the twenty-first century, efforts to eventually replace the EA-6B had been launched, such as the abortive Common Support Aircraft initiative.
+By the 21st century, efforts to eventually replace the EA-6B had been launched, such as the abortive Common Support Aircraft initiative.
 As a result of the type being heavily used during its lengthy service life, the EA-6B had become a relatively high-maintenance aircraft during its latter years of service.
-Nevertheless, it had undergone frequent equipment upgrades throughout its service life; major programmes included the Advanced Capability EA-6B and the Improved Capability (ICAP) II schemes.
-The type's final overseas deployment occurred in late 2014; the EA-6B was withdrawn from U.S. Navy service in June 2015 while the U.S. Marine Corps retired its last aircraft in March 2019.
-It has been effectively succeeded by the EA-18G Growler, an electronic warfare derivative of the F/A-18F Super Hornet.
+Nevertheless, it had undergone frequent equipment upgrades throughout its service life; major programs included the Advanced Capability EA-6B and the Improved Capability (ICAP) II schemes.
+The type's final overseas deployment occurred in late 2014; the EA-6B was withdrawn from U.S. Navy service in June 2015, while the U.S. Marine Corps retired its last aircraft in March 2019.
+It has been effectively succeeded by the EA-18G Growler, an electronic-warfare derivative of the F/A-18F Super Hornet.

 Development

 Origins

-By the 1960s, the United States Marine Corps (USMC) was operating several aging Electronic countermeasure (ECM) platforms, including the EF-10B Skyknight and AD Skyraider.
+By the 1960s, the United States Marine Corps (USMC) was operating several aging electronic countermeasure (ECM) platforms, including the EF-10B Skyknight and AD Skyraider.
 The service sought to procure more modern platforms; this desire led to the development of the EA-6A "Electric Intruder".
-The EA-6A was a direct conversion of the standard Grumman A-6 Intruder airframe, equipped with a twin-seat cockpit along with assorted electronic warfare (EW) equipment.
+The EA-6A was a direct conversion of the standard Grumman A-6 Intruder airframe, equipped with a twin-seat cockpit along with assorted electronic-warfare (EW) equipment.
 During December 1965, the EA-6A entered squadron service with the USMC; shortly thereafter, it saw action in Operation Rolling Thunder during the Vietnam War.
-A total of three USMC squadrons were equipped with the type in the conflict; a total of 27 EA-6As were produced, 15 of which were newly manufactured while the others were conversions.
-The majority of these EA-6As were retired from service in the 1970s; the final handful of aircraft were operated by two electronic attack "aggressor" squadrons of the United States Navy (USN).
+In total, three USMC squadrons were equipped with the type in the conflict; 27 EA-6As were produced, 15 of which were newly manufactured, while the others were conversions.
+The majority of these EA-6As were retired from service in the 1970s; the final handful of aircraft were operated by two electronic-attack "aggressor" squadrons of the United States Navy (USN).
 These last examples were finally retired during the 1990s.
 The EA-6A was essentially an interim warplane until the more-advanced EA-6B could be designed and built.